 The Airport in Chiang Mai is actually super central.

 We recommend getting an Uber or Grab from the Airport to your hostel.
-Many hostels in Chiang Mai Thailand also offer an airport pickup service.
+Many places also offer an airport pickup service.
 Talk to them beforehand, this is the cheapest option.

 A fun way to travel the way from Bangkok is the train.